 According to Banner Health, our body’s metabolic rates are different, which is why some of us are more sensitive to cold than others.
 If you’re one of those people who have lower metabolisms, we recommend wearing at least a 2mm thick wetsuit to help regulate your body temperature.

-Curious to learn more reasons about why you should wear 2mm wetsuits?
+Curious to learn more reasons why you should wear 2mm wetsuits?
 In this list, we’ll talk about how wearing one will benefit you.
 We’ll also include our top picks for the best 2mm wetsuits and springsuits in both men’s and women’s categories!

 What is a 2mm wetsuit?

 The thickness of the neoprene in wetsuits plays a big role.
 The thicker this fabric is, the more insulation it’ll provide.
 This is why divers, marine researchers, and surfers who swim during winter require thick wetsuits that are at least 4/3mm to 5/4mm in thickness.
 With this range, they’re able to keep their body warm in extremely cold temperatures.

 However, in seasons other than winter, wearing a wetsuit this thick is not just suffocating but also restricting.
 Hence why paddleboarders, skimboarders, and surfers who are in warm and tropical waters opt to wear springsuits or 2mm wetsuits.

 Wetsuits that are 2mm in thickness are also more comfortable.
 They are made of a thinner and lightweight neoprene fabric that almost acts like a second skin.
 Aside from that, versatility is also one of its advantages.
 2mm wetsuits can be worn as a base layer or paired with other surf clothing.

 Here’s why you should wear 2mm wetsuits…